webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 +    });
 ```

-On my machine, this version draws around 13000 objects at 75fps. which is almost
+On my machine, this version draws around 15000 objects at 75fps. which is about
-60% more than we started with.
+87% more than we started with.

 {{{example url="../webgpu-optimization-step6-use-mapped-buffers.html"}}}